mark-hahn/basecamp/README.md

 - `data` is the data used to create a project in the "create_project" command.
 A sample value would be `{name: "This is my new project!", description: "It's going to run real smooth"}`.

+- `pipe` also provides data as in the `data` option, but it is a pipe instead of an object.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.

 The `callback` signature is `(error, result)`.  `error` is a standard error param from a node callback. `result` is the object returned by the Bascamp api request (account.req).
 The contents of `result` varies based on the command `options.op`.
 See the Basecamp [documentation](https://github.com/37signals/bcx-api) for details.